barncastle/AIO-Sandbox/README.md

 # AIO Sandbox

+**This branch is a proof of concept for the [Matrix Card Two Factor Authentication](https://imgur.com/0vnQMVJ) system that has existed since TBC (2.0.0.5991).
+This demo requires the digits '00 11 22 33' to successfully login.**

+**When logging in, the client randomly selects several cells and asks the user to input the corresponding numbers from their personalised [matrix card](https://ediwang.cdn.moonglade.blog/ediwang-images/img-dfa03229-e409-4147-91fa-7aba1f420e94.jpg).
+These numbers are then compared against a server-side representation of the card, and if matching, completes the authentication process.**

 This project is an attempt to make a plugin based "All In One" sandbox server supports all pre-Cata builds of WoW with an emphasis on exploration.

 You'll need [.Net Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) to run this.
 This project was built with Visual Studio 2017.